‘General Hospital’ Spoilers For Monday: Jax Threatens Nikolas As Plans Face Hiccups

 Nikolas didn’t anticipate being confronted by Ava and he was quick to leave the gallery as soon as she passed out.
 Sadly, due to Ava’s recent emotional turmoil and excessive drinking, Laura didn’t believe Ava when she swore she’d seen the supposedly-dead Nik.
 Laura thought nothing of mentioning this detour at the gallery to Jax, as she would have no way of knowing that Jax knows that Laura’s not-so-dead son is still alive and working on a deal with him.

-General Hospital spoilers from SheKnows Soaps hint that Nikolas won’t be revealing himself to Laura or anybody else in Port Charles for a bit yet.
+General Hospital spoilers from SheKnows Soaps hint that Nikolas won’t be revealing himself to Laura or to anybody else in Port Charles for a bit yet.
 During the coming week, Jax will stop Laura in some way.
 It seems likely this is a signal that Jax will intervene in some type of situation to prevent Laura from finding out about Nikolas.

-Laura and Jax had already been talking about the portrait of Helena being at Ava’s gallery.
+Laura and Jax had already been talking about Helena’s portrait being at Ava’s gallery.
 Now that she’s checked herself into Shadybrook, it would seem that perhaps they’ll be able to get their hands on that painting without any interference.
 However, there is clearly much more to come before this Cassadine mystery is fully played out.

 When will Nikolas reveal himself?
-There are a lot of unknowns about this storyline at this point, but General Hospital spoilers tease that things will be fairly fast-paced in the weeks ahead and fans are anxious to see where this all heads next.
+There are a lot of unknowns about this storyline at this point, but General Hospital spoilers tease that things will be fairly fast-paced in the weeks ahead and fans are eager to see where all this heads next.